gpthatcher/ThatcherTechnologies/README.md

 * [x] **Internationalization (i18n) Features**:
   * Integrates [Astro’s internationalization (i18n) features](https://docs.astro.build/en/guides/internationalization/).
-  * Additionally, a custom LanguagePicker component has been developed to facilitate language selection.
-  * Developers can access the monolingual version directly from [`monolingual-site` branch](https://github.com/mearashadowfax/ScrewFast/tree/monolingual-site).
+  * Developers can access the monolingual version directly from [`monolingual-site` branch](https://github.com/mearashadowfax/ThatcherTechnologies/tree/monolingual-site).

 * [x] **Dynamic Table of Contents (ToC) with Scroll Progress Indicator**:
   * Enhances ease of navigation in insight posts by highlighting the relevant section in the ToC, and includes a progress indicator to visually represent scroll progress.